de

 Chassis stiffening.

-in a monocoqueish manner .
-As said, the whole chassis support
+monocoqueish manner .
+As said, the whole chassis support torsional

-torsional stability.
-Certain areas support more load than
+stability.
+Certain areas support more load than others.
+These

-must see to that the metal recieve straight loads.
-In other
+steel strong, one must see to that the metal recieve straight

-words, there should be no waves in the sheet metal when
+loads.
+In other words, there should be no waves in the sheet metal

 tecnichan to do .
 The Gt-5 skirt. (rocker panel) was originally

-them in steel, integrated in the chassis with a large cross
+in steel, integrated in the chassis with a large cross sectional

-sectional area.
-These type of actions stiffen the chassis
+area.
+These type of actions stiffen the chassis with neglible

-with neglible addition in weight , which is the very idea
+addition in weight , which is the very idea with a monocoque.

-with a monocoque.
-I do have a roll cage, but this is strictly
+I do have a roll cage, but this is strictly for driver protection.

 Chassis frame structure.

-only and with outer panels, roof and floor in place.
+As a structure only and with outer panels, roof and floor

-Different types of bracing are applied to see where
+in place.
+Different types of bracing are applied to see

-the structure alone is no stronger than a playing
+structure alone is no stronger than a playing card

 I have been driving th Pantera with different